 Calls on Credit Cover

-If any Participant fails to pay an amount due in accordance with a Settlement Document in full in accordance with paragraph G.2.5.4(c), then the Participant has a Shortfall and the Market Operator shall forthwith make a Credit Call on the Participant’s Posted Credit Cover for payment of the Shortfall, subject to the De Minimis Level for Letter of Credit Draw Down provisions in paragraph 3.3 of Agreed Procedure 15 “Settlement and Billing”.
+If any Participant fails to pay an amount due in accordance with a Settlement Document in full in accordance with paragraph G.2.5.4(c), then the Participant has a Shortfall and the Market Operator shall forthwith make a Credit Call on the Participant’s Posted Credit Cover for payment of the Shortfall, subject to the De Minimis Level for Letter of Credit or Demand Guarantee.
+Draw Down provisions in paragraph 3.3 of Agreed Procedure 15 “Settlement and Billing”.

 Where the Market Operator makes a Credit Call on a Participant’s Posted Credit Cover in accordance with the Code, the Market Operator:

-Shall be entitled to draw down on the Participant’s Letter of Credit or the SEM Collateral Reserve Account (where applicable) in whatever order, proportion or combination it decides, subject to the De Minimis Level for Letter of Credit Draw Down provisions in paragraph 3.3 of Agreed Procedure 15 “Settlement and Billing”;
+Shall be entitled to draw down on the Participant’s Letter of Credit, Demand Guarantee or the SEM Collateral Reserve Account (where applicable) in whatever order, proportion or combination it decides, subject to the De Minimis Level for Letter of Credit or Demand Guarantee.
+Draw Down provisions in paragraph 3.3 of Agreed Procedure 15 “Settlement and Billing”;

 shall, as soon as reasonably practicable and notwithstanding any other provisions of the Code relating to Notices, notify the Participant in writing, using a rapid means of communication such as email or facsimile, that it has made the Credit Call on the Participant’s Credit Cover Provider or Credit Cover Providers as applicable; and

-shall as soon as reasonably practicable after making such a Credit Call and issuing the notice under sub-paragraph (b), notify the Participant of the amount of Shortfall, the Settlement Document to which the relevant Shortfall relates, the sums called from the Participant’s SEM Collateral Reserve Account (if any) and Letters of Credit (if any) and, if appropriate, the Imbalance Settlement Period(s) concerned.
+shall as soon as reasonably practicable after making such a Credit Call and issuing the notice under sub-paragraph (b), notify the Participant of the amount of Shortfall, the Settlement Document to which the relevant Shortfall relates, the sums called from the Participant’s SEM Collateral Reserve Account (if any) and Letters of Credit (if any) and Demand Guarantees (if any), and, if appropriate, the Imbalance Settlement Period(s) concerned.

 Default Interest shall accrue from the Payment Due Date on the amount of any Shortfall and Unsecured Bad Debt in accordance with the Code, excepting where such a shortfall or Unsecured Bad Debt relates to monies which are subject to transfer to, and are therefore a debt owing by, the Supplier of Last Resort, as set out in paragraph G.2.7.2A in which case Settlement Rerun Interest shall apply as set out in Agreed Procedure 15 section 2.6.1.